OS-Sketch/www.os-sketch.com/decks/os-slides/process-execution/slides.md

 - The shell uses a combination of all three system calls when running

-- Different Programming languages provide similar system call wrappers
+- Different programming languages provide similar system call wrappers

 <div class="flex row">